pabrah15/cotsapp/README.md

 # caltech

 This repo contains the habitat package for Calltech server.
-This package is intended to facilitate the automated install of Accurev at ford.
+This package is intended to facilitate the automated install of tec software .
 This repo also contains a [Vagrant](https://www.vagrantup.com/docs/) directory which can be used to test the package in a developer's local environment.

 ## Maintainers